Transmon Architecture for Emission and Detection of Single Microwave Photons: Introduction

 \section{Introduction}

-Networking physically separate quantum processing units (QPUs) is an attractive approach for scaling quantum computers~\cite{Cirac1999, Kimble2008, Monroe2014, Jiang2007}, enabling remote quantum computation, and leveraging quantum advantage in networks of distributed sensors~\cite{Malia2022}.
-Superconducting circuits can exhibit strong near-field interactions with one-dimensional waveguides, enabling the high fidelity creation~\cite{Houck2007, Besse2020, Miyamura2025, OSullivan2025, Wang2025, Kannan2023}, capture~\cite{Kurpiers2018, Grebel2024, Campagne-Ibarcq2018, Axline2018, Almanakly2025, Narla2016}, and detection~\cite{Chen2011, Koshino2013, Inomata2016, Kono2018, Besse2018, Lescanne2020, Balembois2024, Petrovnin2024, Opremcak2018, pankratov2025} of single microwave photons.
+Networking physically separate quantum processing units (QPUs) is a compelling strategy for scaling quantum computers~\cite{Cirac1999, Kimble2008, Monroe2014, Jiang2007, Main2025} and realizing quantum advantage in distributed sensor networks~\cite{Zhao2021,Malia2022,Liu2021,Hainzer2024,Kim2024,Nichol2022}.
+Superconducting circuits, which exhibit strong near-field interactions with one-dimensional waveguides, are well-positioned to integrate networking with scaled quantum processing.
+To date, such circuits have realized the high fidelity creation~\cite{Houck2007, Besse2020, Miyamura2025, OSullivan2025, Wang2025, Kannan2023}, capture~\cite{Kurpiers2018, Grebel2024, Campagne-Ibarcq2018, Axline2018, Almanakly2025, Narla2016}, and detection~\cite{Chen2011, Koshino2013, Inomata2016, Kono2018, Besse2018, Lescanne2020, Balembois2024, Petrovnin2024, Opremcak2018, pankratov2025} of single microwave photons.
 These are essential functionalities of a quantum communication interface (QCI) architecture, analogous to classical serial network interfaces.
-An effective QCI for a transmon quantum computing architecture would ideally also be compact, operate programmably in both transmitter and receiver modes, support a broad range of microwave frequencies, provide isolation to prevent QPU decoherence, and allow for selective entanglement with the host QPU.
+An effective QCI for a transmon-based architecture should ideally be compact, programmable in both transmitter and receiver modes, and support a broad frequency range.
+Crucially, it must provide sufficient isolation to prevent QPU decoherence while allowing for selective entanglement with the host QPU.

-Here we demonstrate a compact, frequency tunable, and transmon compatible QCI, a transmon emitter/detector (TED).
-The TED mediates time-dependent interactions between a well-isolated long-lived transmon qubit memory and the modes of a coplanar waveguide.
-As we highlight in this paper, the versatile TED circuit can be used to release, capture, and detect itinerant microwave photons.
-In this work we showcase two TED devices indexed $x\in\{s,m\}$: one to source `$s$' and the other to measure `$m$' microwave photons (Fig.~\ref{fig:fig1}).
+In this work, we demonstrate a compact, frequency-tunable, and transmon-compatible QCI: the transmon emitter/detector (TED).
+The TED mediates time-dependent interactions between a well-isolated, long-lived ``data'' transmon and the modes of a coplanar waveguide.
+The TED is the first device to utilize the recently developed double transmon coupler (DTC) architecture~\cite{Campbell2023, Kentaro2023, Li2024, kubo2024, Tiwari2026}, developed independently by Toshiba and the Air Force Research Laboratory (AFRL), to interface a data transmon with photonic waveguide modes.
+To showcase the versatility of the TED circuit, we prepare two devices with identical circuit parameters in a ``pitch-and-detect'' configuration.
+One device serves as a single microwave photon Fock source while the second functions as a microwave photon detector, indexed with $x=s$ and $x=m$, respectively.
+These chips are linked via a coaxial cable and a circulator, the latter of which enforces a continuum of modes and retrieves the outgoing waveform (Fig.~\ref{fig:fig1}a-d).